immortal13/awesome-hyperspectral-image-classification/README.md

 # Awesome-hyperspectral-image-classification
-An ultimately comprehensive list of hyperspectral image classification resources (papers &amp; codes &amp; related websites) collected by Jiaqi Zou (immortal@whu.edu.cn)
+An comprehensive list of hyperspectral image classification resources (papers &amp; codes &amp; related websites) collected by Jiaqi Zou (immortal@whu.edu.cn)

 Nice meeting you, please feel free to share this list with others!